CIS565-Fall-2013/Project4-Rasterizer/README.md

 None the less, because the above optimizations are divergent, the speedups do not linearly translate to lowering times.

-Another interesting artifact noticed was that the back face culling seems to be faster than back face ignoring.
-I think this can be explained by the re-mallocing internally by thrust's remove-if while in back face ignoring, we just ignore the entire raster step for that triangle but it still exists in the list.
-The speed up is about 1-2 fps for medium scale models O(10k).
-I think a better metric would be to compare the same by varying the screen space average size of the triangle.
+Back face culling seems to be just a tad bit faster than back face ignoring, but a combination of the two gives us the best result.